hanatarek96/login-signup-with-firebase-in-dart/README.md

 [![Powered by Dart Frog](https://img.shields.io/endpoint?url=https://tinyurl.com/dartfrog-badge)](https://dartfrog.vgv.dev)

-a console sign up/login in firebase using http api and saving user data in firestore database you can test it using postman by adding the url using the POST methods wher you enter email , password , phone , username in sign up and email and password in login
+a console sign up/login in firebase using http api and saving user data in firestore database you can test it using postman by adding the url using the POST methods where you enter email, password, phone, username in sign up and email and password in login

 [license_badge]: https://img.shields.io/badge/license-MIT-blue.svg